Servando-Technologies/wagbook_api_interview/README.md

 Welcome to the Wagbook API team!
 This short coding exercise is designed to give us a sense of your skills in a realistic Node.js environment.

-This challenge should take anywhere from 10-30 minutes
+This challenge should take anywhere from 10-30 minutes.

 ## Setup